percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/glossary.rst

      |Percona XtraBackup|.

    xbstream
-     To support simultaneous compression and streaming, a new custom streaming format called xbstream was introduced to |Percona XtraBackup| in addition to the TAR format.
+     To support simultaneous compression and streaming, |Percona XtraBackup| uses the xbstream format.
+For more information see :option:`--stream`

    ibdata
      Default prefix for tablespace files, e.g. :file:`ibdata1` is a 10MB